biesiad/jquery-multidownload/README.md

 Development
 ===========

-Please run spec/runner.html to check if old API is still working and add specs for new code.
+Please run spec/runner.html to check if old API still works and add specs for new code.